News | Who's Who Legal

 - Anastasia Malyugina is listed in the Global Elite – Under 45 category.
 She is “an up-and-coming expert who is a force to be reckoned with” and “highly recommended for disputes with a former USSR component.”

-Thirteen other experts are ranked across the globe:
+Other experts are ranked across the globe:

 - Future Leader Andrea Cardani “is an excellent quantum expert, very experienced and able to explain even the more complex aspects of the economic analysis with great clarity.”